Howard Hawks: Style

 Hawks was a versatile director whose career includes comedies, dramas, gangster films, science fiction, film noir, and Westerns.
-Hawks's own functional definition of what constitutes a "good movie" is characteristic of his no-nonsense style: "Three great scenes, no bad ones."
-Hawks also defined a good director as "someone who doesn't annoy you."
-In Hawks's own words, his directing style is based on being enjoyable and straightforward.
-His style was very actor-focused and he made it a point to take as few shots as possible, thereby preserving an inherent and natural humor for his comedic pieces.
+Hawks's own functional definition of what constitutes a good film is characteristic of his no-nonsense style: "three good scenes, and no bad ones."
+Hawks also defined a good director as "someone who doesn't annoy you".
+He described his style: "I try to tell my story as simply as possible, with the camera at eye level.
+I just imagine the way the story should be told, and I do it."
+His style was very actor-focused, and he made it a point to take as few shots as possible, thereby preserving an inherent and natural humor for his comedic pieces.

-While Hawks was not sympathetic to feminism, he popularized the Hawksian woman archetype, a portrayal of women in more strong, less effeminate roles.
+While Hawks was not sympathetic to feminism, he popularized the Hawksian woman archetype, a portrayal of women in stronger, less effeminate roles.
 Such an emphasis had never been done in the 1920s and therefore was seen to be a rarity and, according to Naomi Wise, has been cited as a prototype of the post-feminist movement.
 Another notable theme carried throughout his work included the relationship of morality and human interaction.
-In this sense he tended to portray more dramatic elements of a concept or a plot in a humorous way.
+In this sense, he tended to portray more dramatic elements of a concept or a plot in a humorous way.

-Orson Welles in an interview with Peter Bogdanovich said of Howard Hawks, in comparison with John Ford, that "Hawks is great prose; Ford is poetry."
+Orson Welles, in conversation with Peter Bogdanovich, compared Hawks with John Ford: "Hawks is great prose; Ford is poetry."
+Hawks cited Ford as an influence: "He was a good director when I started, and I copied him every time I could.
+It's just as if you were a writer, you would read Hemingway and Faulkner and John Dos Passos and Willa Cather."
 Despite Hawks's work in a variety of Hollywood genres, he still retained an independent sensibility.
-Film critic David Thomson wrote of Hawks: "Far from being the meek purveyor of Hollywood forms, he always chose to turn them upside down.
+Film critic David Thomson wrote of Hawks: "Far from the meek purveyor of Hollywood forms, he always chose to turn them upside down.
 To Have and Have Not and The Big Sleep, ostensibly an adventure and a thriller, are really love stories.
 Rio Bravo, apparently a Western – everyone wears a cowboy hat – is a comedy conversation piece.
 The ostensible comedies are shot through with exposed emotions, with the subtlest views of the sex war, and with a wry acknowledgment of the incompatibility of men and women."
 David Boxwell argues that the filmmaker's body of work "has been accused of a historical and adolescent escapism, but Hawks's fans rejoice in his oeuvre's remarkable avoidance of Hollywood's religiosity, bathos, flag-waving, and sentimentality.